Supervision of Interns and Assistants

 Assistant in Audiology

-Indirect supervision includes monitoring activities, such as telephone conferences with the licensed assistant, evaluating the licensed assistant's records and correspondence, reviewing videotapes of the licensed assistant's therapy, and discussing the licensed assistant's performance with professional colleagues.
-Telepractice/telehealth may be used for in-direct supervision.
+Indirect supervision includes monitoring activities by the supervisor of the licensed assistant or intern, which may include telephone conferences, evaluations of records and correspondence, and reviewing videotapes of therapy sessions.
+Tele-supervision may be used to provide indirect supervision.
 For instance, a supervisor may wish to video conference with an assistant to discuss areas for improvement.

 Adding a Supervisee to Your License